Deprecated page

 --filter "port 80"

-You should still use the port number from "inside" your service's container; Akita's packet capture sees the untranslated port instead of the externally-visible port number.
-In this mode, Akita can capture any container's external network traffic, and even traffic on internal networks.
+Because you are using the port number from inside your service’s container, Akita's packet capture sees the untranslated port instead of the externally-visible port number.
+This allows Akita to capture any container's external network traffic, and even traffic on internal networks.

 version'3'